POS Network Issues: Tips to Get Back Online Quickly

 POS Failure

-First determine if all of the POS terminals are affected or just one.
+First, determine if all the POS terminals are affected or just one.

 Another Option: POS Offline Mode